 Pomeranians are spirited small dogs with a bold personality.
 With their fluffy coats, they’re always smiling bright and cheerful.
-But with all that fluff, you may be wondering what these little dogs were actually bred to do.
+However with all that fluff, you may be wondering what these little Pomeranians were actually bred to do.

-So, what were Pomeranians bred for?
 Pomeranians were originally bred for jobs that you’d least expect, such as pulling sleds, guarding homes and protecting livestock.
 Prior to the 19th century, Pomeranians weighed 30 pounds, thus giving them the ability to do more types of work.
-However, Poms were eventually bred down to become family companions.
+However, Pomeranians were eventually down-sized to become family companions.

 The history of the Pomeranian is a long and interesting one.
 In fact, it’s one that you’d least expect from these dogs.
 Let’s dive in and explore the roles and jobs of these dogs, and how they developed into the little cheerful dogs we love today.